Program

 Why we're writing this down

-If you're a parent feeling the same unease we described at the start, or someone early in a technical career wondering what's actually worth practicing right now, we'd be glad to hear from you.
+If you're a parent feeling the same quiet unease we described at the start, or someone early in a technical career wondering what's actually worth practicing right now, we'd be glad to hear from you.

 Hear from you